-Finally, the obtained transition probabilities are used to derive a degradation or restoration probability LCD-PROB (e.g. Figure 21) and from this, using the same threshold applied for the transition maps, a Land Cover Degradation (LCD) map can be derived (e.g. Figure 22).
+Finally, the obtained transition probabilities are used to derive a degradation or improvement probability LCD-PROB (e.g. Figure 21), with values between 0 and -1 for degradation processes and between 0 and 1 for improvement processes, by taking the absolute maximum of degradation resp. improvement transition probabilities, and assigning negative values to degradation processes.
+From the LCD-PROB, using the same threshold applied for the transition maps, a Land Cover Degradation (LCD) map can be derived (e.g. Figure 22).
 The development of continuous transition and degradation probabilities expands and refines the capabilities of the system, on one side mitigating over detection of transitions, occurring when using discrete land cover maps would be used as starting point (e.g. Figure 23), and on the other side providing more information to the user which can either use the improved discrete transition and degradation maps or use their probabilities for more advanced applications.

-Figure 21: Example of a Degradation/Restoration probability (LCD-PROB).
+Figure 21: Example of a Degradation/Improvement probability (LCD-PROB).
 Providing a continuous probability enables users to eventually customize their results or use the probabilities as input for downstream applications.